Cauayan, Isabela: Etymology

-Another version of how the town was named is this way: One day the miraculous image of the Blessed Virgin Mary disappeared.
+An alternative version of how the town was named is also told.
+One day the miraculous image of the Blessed Virgin Mary disappeared.
 For many weeks, a tireless search was undertaken but it was nowhere to be found.
 Then one day in October the image was found among the bamboo groves.
-Not a single sign of mishandling or scratch was detected on the image.
+Not a single sign of mishandling or damage was detected on the image.